 In some cases the behavior is accompanied by Trichophagia, or hair eating.
 In addition, there is not always a conscious need to pull one's hair; the behavior can happen automatically, even when sleeping.

 If you think you may be experiencing Trichotillomania, please know first and foremost that this is treatable, but if left unchecked it does not often go away on its own.
 Seek medical assistance at the first opportunity.

 While there are solutions to Trichotillomania, they are generally not quick.
 While you're looking for or receiving treatment, here are some ideas you can try in an effort to curb your hair pulling.

 We know that the effects of Trichotillomania can be difficult for you, but remember, there are treatments available.
-At Hair Transplant & Restoration Center, we can assist you with the after-effects of Trichotillomania or any other type of hair loss, contact us.
+At Hair Transplant & Restoration Center, we can assist you with the after-effects of Trichotillomania or any other type of hair loss, contact us for a consultation.
 We want to help you feel better about yourself again.